Skip to main content

 Cloud vs on-premise Hosting Energy Bandwidth

-Cloud solutions allow enterprises to upgrade their requirements- memory, software, server space, etc. One can use virtual servers, virtual routers, and additional networks in the Cloud to enhance the size and capacities of existing storage.
+Cloud solutions allow enterprises to upgrade their requirements- memory, software, server space, etc. —using virtual servers, virtual routers, and additional networks in the cloud to enhance the size and capacities of existing storage.

-All you have to do is upgrade your Cloud computing service models!
+All you have to do is upgrade your cloud deployment models!
 This is not the case with on-premises infrastructure, where enhancement of bandwidth and capacity means physically deploying new servers.

 However, one advantage that on-premises users can enjoy is ‘security’.
 Since you manage things physically with on-premises servers, you must make custom configurations per your organizational needs.

-Cloud infrastructure fails here as the organizations only have to choose from the available options Cloud Service Providers (CSPs) provide.
+Cloud infrastructure management fails here as organizations only have to choose from the options Cloud Service Providers (CSPs) provides.

 6) Access Control